Yulong663/Hi-C-Trial/README.md

 2、Calculate whether the distribution between mono replicate1 and replicate2 are same or not.(KS test or Wilconx test)

 3、Counts scatterplot for every regions of 3 pairs(mono->mono; mac->mac;native mono->mac)

+(Finished above)
+See what's coming for the next project.